Milwaukee Hair Surgeons

-Welcome to the Milwaukee Hair Restoration.
-Our staff is dedicated to providing you with excellent care and friendly service in a confidential atmosphere.
+Welcome to the Illume Medical Hair Restoration with offices in Milwaukee and Waukesha, WI.
+Our our physicians are Board Certified Plastic Surgeons with specialty training in hair restoration surgery.
+They are dedicated to providing you with excellent care and friendly service in a confidential atmosphere.
 We pride ourselves on combining a professional consultation with realistic expectations of the changes that you would like to make to your appearance.
-Our clinic offers an array of cosmetic services in three allied businesses.
-We’d like to introduce you to our staff and their respective areas of expertise.

-Roger C. Mixter, M.D. is an Active Member of the American Society of Plastic Surgeons.
+Mark F. Blake, MD is a Board Certified Plastic Surgeon specializing in cosmetic and hair restoration surgery.
 He is certified in the specialty of plastic surgery by the American Board of Plastic Surgery and is dedicated to the highest standards of patient welfare and surgical excellence.

 CHOOSING A QUALIFIED SURGEON